Viewdesic/viewScroller.js/README.md

 - Each mainview div must have class `.mainview` and each subview div must have class `.subview`.
 - All subviews must be placed inside `<div class="subbag"></div>` wrapper.
 - Each view (mainview and subview) must have it's own `vs-anchor` attribute which is equivalent of ID attribute and it's value must be unique in the whole document.
 This attribute enables us to navigate views.
+- You can also use `section` or `article` elements for mainview or subview sections

 ## Navigation